hahaha98757/zombies-addon/docs/en_US/README.md

 - Shows the weapons and armor you had when you won the game.

 #### Config
-- Toggle Last Weapons: Enable or disable Last Weapons.
+- Enable Last Weapons: Enable or disable Last Weapons.
 - Display Armors: Displays armors in Last Weapons.
 - Display Weapons Level: Displays weapons level in Last Weapons.
 - Display Cooled Down Skills: Displays a cooled down skill in Last Weapons.